jacano1969/moodle-mod_instantquiz/README.txt

-Instant quiz can be also called test or survey.
-User answers the questions and receives an instant feedback, without any grades.
-The best examples are "Personality tests".
-For instance, user answers several multichoice questions and system tells him whether he is introvert, extrovert or a balanced person.
+Instant quiz provides functionality to create non-gradable tests, surveys, feedbacks and/or questionnaires.
+Student answers the questions and receives an instant feedback.
+Teacher can view aggregated statistics, or individual answers or even nothing if this is a teacher evaluation in the end of the course.
+It depends on how permissions are configured for the particular test.

 How instant quiz works: